Thinkers360

 Braden works with global clients to create more success in their innovation, change and digital transformation programs through the appropriate mix of training, inspiration, and tools.
 Braden specializes in the creation of a strong, sustainable organizational capability for continuous change, innovation, and digital reinvention.

-His new book 'Charting Change' for Palgrave Macmillan focuses on the best practices and next practices of organizational change, and introduces his new collaborative, visual Change Planning Toolkit™ that is designed to get everyone literally all on the same page for change.
+His new book 'Charting Change' (SECOND EDITION) for Palgrave Macmillan focuses on the best practices and next practices of organizational change, and introduces his new collaborative, visual Change Planning Toolkit™ that is designed to get everyone literally all on the same page for change.

 Braden has worked with a variety of industries including: financial services, healthcare, marketing, technology, retail, insurance, online services, mobile telecommunications, and more.